hmc-alpaqa/metrinome/README.md

 The Makefile also contains other useful commands for developing.
 To run all of the unit tests present in `src/tests/`, use `make test` within the REPL.
 To execute the linters, use `make check-lint` (or `make lint` to automatically fix common linter issues and then run the linters).
 Note that this command also runs a typechecker which takes advantage of Python's type hinting feature, so it can help catch errors.
 It is _*very highly*_ recommended that the linter is executed before any commits are pushed.
 If pylint makes a recommendation you disagree with, it is possible to disable that pylint check within the section of code you are working in.

+If you're using VSCode, the 'Remote - Containers' extension can be used to run a Python debugger while using the Metrinome REPL inside Docker.

 ## The Codebase

 Here are the key components of the repo: